Samira Ahmed: Journalism career

-She has been a Visiting Professor of Journalism at Kingston University and a regular contributor to The Big Issue.
+She has been a visiting professor of journalism at Kingston University and a regular contributor to The Big Issue.

 In September 2019, she interviewed Margaret Atwood about the novelist's new book The Testaments at the National Theatre, which was simulcast to more than 1,000 cinemas around the world as part of National Theatre Live.

-In June 2020, BBC Four aired Art of Persia, a three-part study presented by Ahmed of the history and culture of Iran.
+In June 2020, BBC Four aired Art of Persia, a three-part study presented by Ahmed on the history and culture of Iran.
 A longtime admirer of the Supermarionation works of Gerry Anderson and Sylvia Anderson, Ahmed voiced a character in the similarly produced Nebula-75.
 The character, Juliette Destiny, was also modelled to resemble the journalist.
 She reprised the role for a second episode in 2021.

 In November 2021, Ahmed interviewed Paul McCartney and poet Paul Muldoon about their book The Lyrics: 1956 to the Present at the Royal Festival Hall.
 On 3 April 2023, Ahmed revealed her discovery of the earliest complete concert recording of the Beatles performing live in the UK on a special edition of Front Row on Radio 4.
 The tape was made by 15-year-old pupil John Bloomfield at Stowe School on 4 April 1963.
 She subsequently broadcast extracts on Front Row from a second Stowe tape made the same night over dinner by the tuck shop master, after his daughters contacted her about their recording.

 Ahmed has championed the cultural re-assessment of morality campaigner Mary Whitehouse in 2022 after studying 30 years of her campaign diaries, and the comedy series The Goodies in 2024.